What will you create with top photographers to guide and instruct you?

 Andrew Coleman

-PHOTOGRAPHER ANDREW COLEMAN has traveled around the globe in search of amazing wildlife and landscapes.
-His images and travel stories have appeared online for National Geographic and in books and other media, and he is represented by the National Geographic Image Collection.
+Photographer Andrew Coleman has traveled around the globe in search of amazing wildlife and landscapes.
+His images and travel stories have appeared online for National Geographic Travel and the @natgeotravel Instagram account, and he is represented by the National Geographic Image Collection.
 Andrew has an insatiable appetite to be in the wild and, through his images, attempts to capture the extraordinary beauty of the natural world.
-Over the course of his career, he has traveled, camera in hand, to some of the world's most remarkable places, including Alaska, Antarctica, Iceland, Easter Island, Kenya, Patagonia, Peru, South Africa, Bhutan, and Uganda.
-Having been to all seven continents, he has joined National Geographic Expeditions from Yellowstone National Park to the Galapagos, and from Borneo to Antarctica and beyond.
+Over the course of his career, he has traveled, camera in hand, to some of the world’s most remarkable places, including Alaska, Antarctica, Iceland, Easter Island, Kenya, Patagonia, Peru, South Africa, Bhutan, and Uganda.
+Having been to all seven continents, he has joined National Geographic Expeditions from Yellowstone National Park to the Galápagos, and from Borneo to Antarctica and beyond.

 Jasper Doest